This event is no longer taking place

 Jon is one of the most venerated of the younger Brit folk generation both for his work with Spiers and Boden and as a founder member of big band folk revolutionaries Bellowhead.
 He's performed on Later with Jools Holland and at countless prestigeous festivals throughout the UK.

-See Jon Boden & The Remnant Kings tour dates
+See 3 tour dates featuring Jon Boden & The Remnant Kings